Just like almost everything in life, a month-to-month lease has its pros and cons.

 What is a Month-to-Month Lease?

 Without such clauses, it’s best to write a simple extension to your lease so that the month-to-month lease can be governed by the same terms.
-It is always advisable to have a written and signed lease in place, even with a month-to-month tenant.
+It is always advisable to have a written and signed rental lease agreement in place, even with a month-to-month tenant.

 In most states, in order to change anything in a month-to-month lease agreement, each party is required to give at least a 30-day notice.
 This includes terminating the lease, but also changing other terms such as the rent price.